Loading [MathJax]/extensions/TeX/mathchoice.js

 Solution:

-Observe that $x^3+y^3-1+3xy=(x+y-1)(x^2+y^2+1-xy+x+y)$.
+Observe that x^3+y^3-1+3xy=(x+y-1)(x^2+y^2+1-xy+x+y).
 So, the given equation can be rewritten as

-$$(x+y-1)(x^2+y^2+1-xy+x+y)=p^2.$$ Since $x^2+y^2+1-xy+x+y=\dfrac{1}{2}[(x-y)^2+(x+1)^2+(y+1)^2] \geq 0$, then $x+y-1\geq0$, i.e. $x+y \geq 1$.
-This gives $x^2+y^2+1-xy+x+y\geq 2|xy|+1-xy+1=2|xy|-xy+2 \geq 2$.
-Moreover, $x^2+y^2+1-xy+x+y>x+y-1$.
+(x+y-1)(x^2+y^2+1-xy+x+y)=p^2.
+Since x^2+y^2+1-xy+x+y=\dfrac{1}{2}[(x-y)^2+(x+1)^2+(y+1)^2] \geq 0, then x+y-1\geq0, i.e. x+y \geq 1.
+This gives x^2+y^2+1-xy+x+y\geq 2|xy|+1-xy+1=2|xy|-xy+2 \geq 2.
+Moreover, x^2+y^2+1-xy+x+y>x+y-1.
 So, it must be

-x+y-1&=&1 \\
+\begin{array}{rll} x+y-1&=&1 \\ x^2+y^2+1-xy+x+y&=&p^2. \end{array}

 The first equation gives

-$x+y=2$ (1)
+x+y=2 (1)

-the second equation gives $(x+y)^2-3xy+(x+y)+1=p^2$, i.e.
+the second equation gives (x+y)^2-3xy+(x+y)+1=p^2, i.e.

-$xy=\dfrac{7-p^2}{3}.$ (2)
+xy=\dfrac{7-p^2}{3}.
+(2)

-So, $$t^2=\left(\dfrac{x-y}{2}\right)^2=\dfrac{(x+y)^2-4xy}{4}=1-\dfrac{7-p^2}{3},$$ i.e. $3t^2=p^2-4$.
-If $p>2$, we have that $3t^2 \equiv 0,3 \pmod{4}$ and $p^2-4 \equiv 1 \pmod{4}$, a contradiction.
-So, $p=2$.
-This value is acceptable because, from equations (1) and (2), we get $(x,y)=(1,1)$.
+So, t^2=\left(\dfrac{x-y}{2}\right)^2=\dfrac{(x+y)^2-4xy}{4}=1-\dfrac{7-p^2}{3}, i.e. 3t^2=p^2-4.
+If p>2, we have that 3t^2 \equiv 0,3 \pmod{4} and p^2-4 \equiv 1 \pmod{4}, a contradiction.
+So, p=2.
+This value is acceptable because, from equations (1) and (2), we get (x,y)=(1,1).

 Mathematical Reflections 2014, Issue 5 - Problem O313